clokep/relapse/docs/usage/configuration/config_documentation.md

 ### `databases`

-The `databases` option allows specifying a mapping between certain database tables and database host details, spreading the load of a single Synapse instance across multiple database backends.
+The `databases` option allows specifying a mapping between certain database tables and database host details, spreading the load of a single Relapse instance across multiple database backends.
 This is often referred to as "database sharding".
 This option is only supported for PostgreSQL database backends.